Home

 GAIL MILLER

 Gail Olena Miller was born in 1948 in Laura, a village alongside Highway 7, about half an hour’s drive southwest of Saskatoon.
-She came from a large family … Gail was one of nine children of Jean and Milton Miller.
-She had five sisters and three brothers.
+Gail came from a large family … she was one of nine children of Jean and Milton Miller.
+Gail had five sisters and three brothers.

 Her middle name was in memory of her grandmother, Olena, who passed in 1934.